 Students were asked to perform a 2-3 minute monologue of their choosing from one of the ten plays in August Wilson’s Century Cycle.
-Esteemed judges for the 2015 Chicago Finals included Sakina Ansari Wilson, Regina Taylor, Narda Alcorn, and Ron OJ Parson.
-20 finalists selected from more than 230 participants across 25 Chicago area schools advanced to the Chicago finals and competed for the top three spots in the National finals.
+Esteemed judges for the 2016 Chicago Finals included Narda Alcorn, Lydia Diamond, Allen Gilmore, and Eamonn Walker.
+21 finalists selected from more than 400 participants across 25 Chicago area schools advanced to the Chicago Finals and competed for the top three spots in the National Finals.

 About the Competition